lsaravia/CriticalGlobalForest/Appendices.md

   SEAS        2        LogNorm     -1.159   0.069   0.2973      5    0.078      0.5215
 --------------------------------------------------------------------------------------

 Table: Model selection for fluctuation of largest patch in relative to total forest area.
 The largest patch area was divided by total patch area to discard external factors that affect the forest patches.
 The goodness of fit test was made using bootstraping with 999 repetitions, a p-value less than 0.1 is assumed to reject the distribution.
-The regions are the same as table S1: AF1, Africa Mainland, AF2, Madagascar; EUAS1 Eurasia mainland; EUAS2 Japan; EUAS3 United Kingdom; NA1 North America mainland; NA5 Newfoundland; OC1 Australia mainland; OC2 New Guinea; OC3 Malaysia/Kalimantan; OC4 Sumatra; OC5 Celebes; OC6 New Zealand south island; OC7 Java; OC8 New Zealand north island; SAST1 South America, Tropical and subtropical forest up to Mexico; SAST2 Cuba; SAT1 South America, Temperate forest; SEAS1 Southeast Asia mainland; SEAS2 Philippines.
+The regions are the same as table S1: AF1, Africa Mainland, AF2, Madagascar; EUAS1 Eurasia mainland; EUAS2 Japan; EUAS3 United Kingdom; NA1 North America mainland; NA5 Newfoundland; OC1 Australia mainland; OC2 New Guinea; OC3 Malaysia/Kalimantan; OC4 Sumatra; OC5 Sulawesi; OC6 New Zealand south island; OC7 Java; OC8 New Zealand north island; SAST1 South America, Tropical and subtropical forest up to Mexico; SAST2 Cuba; SAT1 South America, Temperate forest; SEAS1 Southeast Asia mainland; SEAS2 Philippines.

 \newpage